Eurasian sparrowhawk: Description

 The Eurasian sparrowhawk is a small bird of prey with short, broad wings and a long tail, both adaptations to manoeuvring through trees.
 Females can be up to 25% larger than males and weigh up to twice as much.
-Marked size difference in this direction is unusual in higher vertebrates but typical in birds of prey, and most marked in birds of prey which hunt birds.
+Marked size difference in this direction is unusual in higher vertebrates but typical in birds of prey, and most marked in birds of prey which hunt other birds.

 The adult male is 29–34 cm long, with a wingspan of 59–64 cm and a mass of 110–196 g.
 He has slate-grey upperparts (sometimes tending to bluish), with finely red-barred underparts, which can look plain orange from a distance; his irides are orange-yellow or orange-red.
 The female is much larger at 35–41 cm long, with a wingspan of 67–80 cm, and a mass of 185–342 g.
-She has dark brown or greyish-brown upperparts, and brown-barred underparts, and bright yellow to orange irides.
-The juvenile is warm brown above, with rusty fringes to the upperparts; and coarsely barred or spotted brown below, with pale yellow eyes; its throat has dark streaks and lacks a mesial (midline) stripe.
+She has dark brown or greyish-brown upperparts, brown-barred underparts and bright yellow to orange irides.
+The juvenile is warm brown above, with rusty fringes to the upperparts, and coarsely barred or spotted brown below, with pale yellow eyes; its throat has dark streaks and lacks a mesial (midline) stripe.

 The Eurasian sparrowhawk's pale underparts and darker upperparts are an example of countershading, which helps to break up the bird's outline.
-Countershading is exhibited by birds of prey which hunt birds and other fast-moving animals.
-The horizontal barring seen on adult Eurasian sparrowhawks is typical of woodland-dwelling predatory birds, while the adult male's bluish colour is also seen in other bird-eating raptors, including the peregrine falcon, the merlin and other Accipiters.
+Countershading is exhibited by birds of prey that hunt birds and other fast-moving animals.
+The horizontal barring seen on adult Eurasian sparrowhawks is typical of woodland-dwelling predatory birds and the adult male's bluish colour is also seen in other bird-eating raptors, including the peregrine falcon, the merlin and other Accipiters.